TrademarkTrademark

 Scalr Module Registry

-Scalr allows you to store your modules in VCS, tag the module with a version, and then import it into Scalr for your users to view.
-The person writing the Terraform template simply needs to copy the code block from Scalr and will be aware of what version to use through the README that is imported as well.
+With Scalr you store your modules in VCS, tag each one with a version, and then import it into Scalr for your users to see.
+Whoever writes the Terraform template just copies the code block from Scalr, and they'll know which version to use from the README that gets imported too.

 A module registry greatly simplifies the management of modules, but what if it could be even easier?